Foggy Bottom: History

-By the 19th century, Foggy Bottom became a community of White and Black laborers employed at the nearby breweries, glass plants, and city gas works.
+By the 19th century, Foggy Bottom became a community of laborers employed at the nearby breweries, glass plants, and city gas works.
 These industrial facilities are also cited as a possible reason for the neighborhood's name, the "fog" being the smoke given off by the industries.
 Foggy Bottom attracted few settlers until the 1850s, when more industrial enterprises came into the area.
 Funk also set aside land in Hamburgh for a German-speaking congregation in 1768.
 Concordia German Evangelical Church, located at 1920 G Street NW was finally founded in 1833.
-Today the congregation is The United Church, and is the oldest religious community remaining in Foggy Bottom.
+Today the congregation is the United Church, and is the oldest religious community remaining in Foggy Bottom.

+In 1877 the moons of Mars (Phobos and Deimos) were discovered from the old Naval Observatory in Foggy Bottom, which was located here until 1893.

 Foggy Bottom became the site of the George Washington University's 42 acre main campus in 1912.

 Foggy Bottom was also the name of a line of beer by the Olde Heurich Brewing Company, which was founded by German immigrant Christian Heurich's grandson, Gary Heurich.
 He tried to revive the tradition of his family's Christian Heurich Brewing Company, which had ceased production in Foggy Bottom.
 Christian Heurich Brewing Company's most successful products bore such local names as Senate and Old Georgetown.
 During the 1950s, Heurich Brewing also sponsored the city's professional baseball team, the Washington Senators.
 Industry consolidation led the brewery to cease operations in 1956.
 In 1961–1962, the brewery buildings were razed to make way for the John F. Kennedy Center for the Performing Arts.
 Heurich Jr., and his two sisters donated a portion of the brewery land to the Kennedy Center in memory of their parents, and established the Christian Heurich Family as one of the Founders of the national cultural center.
 Although the firm was founded in the Foggy Bottom neighborhood, the modern beer was brewed in Utica, New York.